Barack-zero-to-one/Aethernode/README.md

 ## The Problem

 Big Tech controls the pipes.
 Centralized servers can silence accounts, read private messages, hand data to governments, and erase entire conversations overnight.
-You do not own your communications — they do.
+You do not own your communicationsthey do.

 ## The Solution